lauralwd/LAR_phylogeny_gungor-et-al-2020/README.md

 These were made by importing a `.treefile` in [iToL](https://itol.embl.de/), then adding annotation manually, and downloading these as `.svg` file.
 These `.svg` files were then finalised in inkscape to their published form and exported as pdf or png.

+The workflows for which data is shared here, are documented in JuPyter notebookbooks (`*.ipynb`).
+The workflow describing the final version of the tree is [tree_building_workflow_v5](https://github.com/lauralwd/LAR_phylogeny_gungor-et-al-2020/blob/main/tree_building_workflow_v5.ipynb).
+The other two workflows are explorative and should be interpreted as such.

 ### Data sources used in this project